-Assignment Due Date: 19 March 2013 -To be put in Assignments pigeon hole by 8h30.
-Law of Persons Test: 16 May 2013 - Time and Venue to be announced in class.
+Assignment Due Date: 20 March 2014 - To be put in Assignments pigeon hole by 8h30.
+Law of Persons Test: 08 May 2014 - Great Hall (6th period) 12h15 - 13h05.

 Students are assessed for the class work component on the basis of the two pieces of work.
 The first piece of work is an assignment which counts 15%.
 The second piece of work will be a test which counts 15%.
 Please note that no late assignments will be accepted for marking.
 Late assignments will receive 0% unless the student has a valid Leave of Absence (LOA).
 Where a student hands in an LOA, he or she is obliged to contact the lecturer as soon as is reasonably possible to negotiate a hand-in date for the assignment.